ludocode/onramp/core/sh/README.md

 # Onramp Shell

 `sh` is the Onramp shell.
-It's used for running scripts or (in theory) running programs interactively on the Onramp VM.
+It's used for running bootstrap scripts on the Onramp VM.

 This document describes the implementation of the shell.
 For a specification of the shell language, see [Onramp shell](../../docs/shell.md).

 ## Setup